 In an effort to respond to the numerous requests to get something...anything posted here, I am foregoing the completion of the design of this page to get the initial parameters up.
 In the coming weeks, I will be posting project parameters as they applied to each individual song project as well.
 This should at least, give those interested a reasonable explanation as to how we undertook these projects.
+Streaming music these days allows dust to collect on our bookshelves holding the grateful musical collection of our tapes and records, so make sure to dust off those dusty things just one more time for a listen.
 The explanation below will likely be edited a few times, to include more specific details, as well.
 So for those among you inquiring into how we went about organizing these projects:

 The Top 100 Shows Of The Archive Off The Beaten Path, Explained.